1. Rooms for two children 11 or younger can be included at no charge, depending on availability.

 and enjoy a guided exploration of this beautiful uninhabited city.
 It was built by Emperor Akbar between 1570 and 1585 and is constructed primarily out of red sandstone.
 The Emperor moved his capital from Agra to this city and then, a few years later, abandoned it, returning back to Agra.
 Visit the tallest gateway in the world, the towering Bulund Darwaza (The Gate of Victory).
 In the northern part of the courtyard is the superb white marble tomb of Shaik Salim Chishti, built in 1570.

 Continue on your drive to Agra.
-Arrive at Agra and you are assisted with your check in to your resort.
+Arrive at Agra and you are assisted with your check in at your hotel.

 Agra’s artists are famous